-We have audited the accompanying consolidated financial statements of Guyana Precious Metals Inc. and its subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2011, December 31, 2010 and January 1, 2010 and the consolidated statements of loss and comprehensive loss, cash flows and changes in equity for the years ended December 31, 2011 and December 31, 2010 and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Guyana Precious Metals Inc. and its subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2012 and 2011 and the consolidated statements of loss and comprehensive loss, cash flows and changes in equity for the years then ended and a summary of significant accounting policies and other explanatory information.